-One problem today is that technology has changed so much and so fast, and because of that, we need photo organizing more than ever.
+One problem today is that technology has changed so much and so fast, and because of that, we need photo management more than ever.
 If you are over a certain age, you likely have printed photos, digital photos, slides, videotapes, DVDs, and more.
 Like me, you may have inherited photos from your own childhood, or even generations before.

 We are drowning in a sea of photo memories, and except for printed photos, if we know where they are and if they are organized, we often can no longer access those memories.
 They take up a lot of space, and we’re pretty sure our kids don’t want them.
 Sometimes we’re VERY sure our kids don’t want them!

 But I don’t think it’s the memories they are rejecting as much as the physical stuff.
 They don’t want the boxes or even the albums or scrapbooks when they are so used to a more minimalist way of viewing memories – scrolling through photos on their phones.